jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

 by switching to typed memoryviews rather than the numpy interface.
 Still, our function is creating memoryview objects each time we slice the array.
 We can determine how much overhead this is generating by using raw C pointers instead.
-It's not as clean, but it should be very fast:
+It is not as clean, but it should be very fast:

 ### Raw Pointers ###